ByteV0rtex/mac-soundboard/README.md

 -----

-## Notes
+> [!NOTE]

-This is a personal tool, not a polished product.
+> This is a personal tool, not a polished product.
 I might add more features in the future.
 No App Store release planned.